2. Check if your database and operating system platform are supported

 Refer to DMU Release Notes for any additional restrictions on databases to be migrated.

-4. Download and install the appropriate database patch
+4. Download and install the appropriate database patch (DMU 2.1 only)

 You will need to log in with your My Oracle Support account credentials that give you access to database patches.
 Select the patch corresponding to your database release and platform.

 Follow the instructions in the patch installation README to install the patch.

 5. Install the required PL/SQL package in the database